flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 The `podhelper.rb` script embeds your plugins, `Flutter.framework`, and `App.framework` into your project.

-You should now be able to build the project using `⌘B`.
+Open `MyApp.xcworkspace` in Xcode.
+You can now build the project using `⌘B`.

 ### Embed frameworks in Xcode